-It wasn’t until 1997, however, that New Jersey became the first state to allow same-sex couples to adopt jointly statewide, and not until 2010 did the last state, Florida, overturn a ban on adoption by gay men and lesbians.
+It wasn’t until 1993, however, that Vermont and Massachusetts began allowing same-sex couples to adopt jointly statewide; New Jersey made this explicit in its adoption policy in 1997.
+Not until 2010, however, did the last state, Florida, overturn a ban on adoption by gay men and lesbians.
 Several other states continued to ban unmarried couples, though, effectively stopping same-sex couples from adopting until marriage equality became federal law in 2015.

 In the 1970s, too, female couples and single women increasingly began to start their families together through pregnancy.
 In 1982, the Sperm Bank of California opened as the first fertility clinic in the country to serve this market (although many queer people had been doing home inseminations for years before).